5 Top Texas Health Insurance Plans for ER Visits

-There are plenty of health insurance options available throughout the Houston area and each available plan includes access to some type of emergency care.
+There are plenty of health insurance options available and each available plan includes access to some type of emergency care.
 Here’s a closer look at the top five plans for ER visits and what emergency and urgent care services each company offers.

 There are many things to consider and comparing health insurance plans is not as easy as comparing nutrients of different dishes…but bear with me for a while as we go through the most important points.

 Aetna’s Texas health insurance plans include an assortment of PPO and HMO plans.
 And surprise, surprise…the company offers metallic level plans.
 With Aetna’s bronze level plans, you’ll pay about 80 percent of covered health care costs.
 It’s 70 percent for the silver level plans and 60 percent for gold level plans.